Always LEAVE NO TRACE.

-Since I haven’t paddled the Main or East branch yet, I’ll refer those sections to the extremely informative website created by the St. Mary’s River Association which is an absolute goldmine of information on the river.
-It’s what I used to plan my trip.
+Since I haven’t paddled the Main or East branches yet, I’ll refer those sections to the extremely informative website created by the St. Mary’s River Association which is a wealth of information.
+I used their info to plan my trip.

 Protection & Conservation